Blow up for the critical gKdV equation II: minimal mass dynamics: Description of the (Exit) scenario

 \section{Description of the (Exit) scenario}

 This section is devoted to the proof of Theorem \ref{PR:1}.
-The argument relies on the generalization of the compactness argument of section \ref{sectionconstruction} and the uniqueness up to symmetries of the minimal element.
+The argument relies first on an extension of the compactness argument of section \ref{sectionconstruction} and second on the uniqueness up to symmetries of the minimal mass blow up solution.